 Of course, many do not realise they are going to die.
 Sometimes death is sudden.
 So, the family will transport their relatives by car to the cremation site.

 As you can imagine, with the heat in India.
 It takes a great amount of effort to keep the body from rotting.
 So, many stuff the boot of their car with ice.

-Once the family arrive in Varanasi, it is the males of the family that take over the cremation process.
+Once the family arrives in Varanasi, it is the males of the family that take over the cremation process.
 This process starts with the eldest son of the family having his head shaved by a priest.

 His hair is a symbol of his grief over the departed and an offering to the gods to help the soul release from the body.

 It may surprise you to know that what ghats you are cremated on all comes down to your caste.
-If you’re a higher caste, you will be cremated in a separate area to a lower caste person.
+If you’re a higher caste, you will be cremated in a separate area from a lower caste person.